CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/System-Req/system-requirements-cyclecloud.md

 ### Azure CycleCloud

-Azure CycleCloud Provides the simplest way to manage HPC workloads using any scheduler (like Slurm, Grid Engine, HPC Pack, HTCondor, LSF, PBS Pro, or Symphony), on Azure
+Azure CycleCloud Provides the simplest way to manage HPC workloads using any scheduler (like Slurm, Grid Engine, HPC Pack, HTCondor, LSF, PBS Pro, or Symphony).

 CycleCloud allows you to: